Back to stories

 A Pattern of Escalating Threats

 The attack is part of a broader pattern of escalating hostility toward AI industry figures and infrastructure.
 Earlier in the week, a shooting occurred at an Indiana official's home accompanied by a note reading "No data centers."
 Security experts warn that tech executives face growing risks as public frustration mounts over job displacement, environmental concerns, and military applications of AI.
+That frustration shows up in the polling, too: a March 2026 NBC News survey found Americans now trust AI less than almost any other institution surveyed.

 Kent Moyer, CEO of The World Protection Group, told reporters: "Executives are more vulnerable than ever.
 Across the country, threats are going up."